 Topological defects involving Higgs and/or gauge fields have aroused a widespread interest and are a central theme of research in several branches of physics, and also in mathematics [1, 2].
-The most prominent examples are the kinks of φ^4 or sine-Gordon theories in 1+1 dimensions, the vortices of the Abelian Higgs model in 2+1 dimensions, the monopoles of the Georgi-Glashow model in 3+1dimensions and the instantons of pure Yang-Mills theory in Euclidean four dimensional space.
+The most prominent examples are the kinks of φ^4 or sine-Gordon theories in 1+1 dimensions, the vortices of the Abelian Higgs model in 2+1 dimensions, the monopoles of the Georgi-Glashow model in 3+1 dimensions and the instantons of pure Yang-Mills theory in Euclidean four dimensional space.
 In all these cases, at least for some values of the parameters of the theory, there are bounds in energy or action leading the defects to obey first-order field equations, called Bogomolny or self-duality equations, in contrast with the usual second-order Euler-Lagrange ones.
 Vortices are, however, special in this respect in that there are not available exact solutions to these equations, while analytical expression for kinks, BPS monopoles and BSTP instantons are known.
-Although a well-defined procedure to obtain the coefficients of a series expansion of the fields has been developed [3], and a remarkable exact result for the leading term of the fields at large distance from the vortex core has been found 1[4], no closed expressions of the scalar and vector fields of the Abelian Higgs model vortices have been brought to light.
-The situation changes, however, when vortices are considered on a curved manifold, where the metric can possibly depend on the scalar field, instead of on the plane: in these cases several examples of integrable vortex equations have been found and classified, see [6] and references therein.
-From a different perspective, the Abelian Higgs model on a curved spacetime and with coupling to the gravitational field has been also thoroughly investigated, see [7] for a review or [8] for some recent new solutions obtained numerically.
+Although a well-defined procedure to obtain the coefficients of a series expansion of the fields has been developed [3], and a remarkable exact result for the leading term of the fields at large distance from the vortex core has been found [4], no closed expressions of the scalar and vector fields of the Abelian Higgs model vortices have been brought to light.

 On the other hand, in the spirit of treating Abelian Higgs systems as effective field theories in condensed matter physics or high energy physics, several variants of the original AHM have been developed.
-In particular, the inclusion of a dielectric function multiplying the Maxwell term in the Lagrangian [9], or of a metric in scalar field space, making the theory a non linear sigma model [10], or a combination of both extensions [11], have been studied in several situations, see for instance [12, 13, 14, 15].
+In particular, the inclusion of a dielectric function multiplying the Maxwell term in the Lagrangian [5], or of a metric in scalar field space, making the theory a non linear sigma model [6], or a combination of both extensions [7], have been studied in several situations, see for instance [8, 9, 10, 11].
 An aspect of these generalizations that has been recently investigated is the possibility of obtaining analytical solutions for vortices.
-Thus, in [16] the non-linear sigma model with dielectric function and φ^4 or φ^6 potentials was considered, and by positing some exact expression for the scalar field of the vortex, it was verified that there is a complete analytical solution compatible with a well-behaved form of the dielectric function.
-Other forms of the scalar field leading to analytical solutions in this class of models were found in [17], in some cases relaxing the usual requirement that the dielectric function is positive definite for all field values.
-The paper [18] uses a generalized model to address the issue of finding vorticial solutions of compacton type in 2+1 dimensions, and includes, along with numerical ones, some analytic solutions which arise when a parameter governing the dielectric function is very large.
-The same situation occurs in other models analyzed in [19], this time in the context of a general formalism leading to vortex obeying first-order equations.
-Finally, a procedure of broad applicability for obtaining analytical vortices, based on the stipulation of a definite dependence between the scalar and gauge fields, was proposed in [20], and applied successfully to find solutions in several models with dielectric function and scalar field metric.
+Thus, in [12] the non-linear sigma model with dielectric function and φ^4 or φ^6 potentials was considered, and by positing some exact expression for the scalar field of the vortex, it was verified that there is a complete analytical solution compatible with a well-behaved form of the dielectric function.
+Other forms of the scalar field leading to analytical solutions in this class of models were found in [13], in some cases relaxing the usual requirement that the dielectric function is positive definite for all field values.
+The paper [14] uses a generalized model to address the issue of finding vorticial solutions of compacton type in 2+1 dimensions, and includes, along with numerical ones, some analytic solutions which arise when a parameter governing the dielectric function is very large.
+The same situation occurs in other models analyzed in [15], this time in the context of a general formalism leading to vortex obeying first-order equations.
+Finally, a procedure of broad applicability for obtaining analytical vortices, based on the stipulation of a definite dependence between the scalar and gauge fields, was proposed in [16], and applied successfully to find solutions in several models with dielectric function and scalar field metric.